Latus Rectum Calculator

 Our latus rectum calculator will obtain the latus rectum of a parabola, hyperbola, or ellipse and their respective endpoints from just a few parameters describing your function.

 If you're wondering what the latus rectum is or how to find the latus rectum, you've come to the right place.
 We will cover those questions (and more) below, paired with some examples for each conic section.
 Keep reading to learn more!

-Before we jump on the equation of the latus rectum (or go straight ahead, we won't stop you), let's take a look at the concept from where it is derived, a conic section.
+Before we jump on the equation of the latus rectum (), let's take a look at the concept from where it is derived, a conic section.

 Conic sections are, in simple terms, the figure described by the intersection of a cone's surface and a plane.

 As you can see in the figure above, three shapes can be formed: